-The Functions of Chinese temples and clan associations of Singapore
+The functions of Chinese temples and clan associations in Singapore

 The early Chinese community in Singapore had its own system of functioning.
 When the colonial government paid little attention to its welfare, the Chinese community took up the responsibility of looking after themselves.
 From setting up communal burial grounds, to establishing hospitals, schools, and helping people tackle problems and resolve disputes, mutual support within the community was evident in many ways.